 The first question to ask yourself is: "Where and how often will I use this wheelchair?"

-If you only need a wheelchair for occasional use or travel, such as airport use or doctor visits, a transport wheelchair is likely the right choice.
-These wheelchairs are designed to be pushed by a caregiver, so they are small, light, and easy to maneuver in tight spaces.
+If you only need a wheelchair for occasional use or travel — such as airport use or doctor visits — a transport wheelchair is likely the right choice.
+These chairs are designed to be pushed by a caregiver, so they are small, light, and easy to maneuver in tight spaces.

-For those who spend a significant amount of time outside, your best bet is a portable wheelchair that folds easily and has outdoor tires capable of handling rougher surfaces.
-Think about the terrain you will cover most often — uneven pavement, grass, or hills typically require specific wheel types and frame designs.
+For those who spend significant time outside, a portable wheelchair that folds easily and has outdoor tires capable of handling rougher surfaces is usually the better option.
+Think about the terrain you will cover most often — uneven pavement, grass, or hills require specific wheel types and frame designs.

 2. Evaluate the Weight and Portability Requirements